Follow the step by step process or choose what situation that best describes you:

 Licensing and Admission to the Bar

-When you receive your bar exam scores by mail, they will also be posted on the Arkansas State Board of Law Examiners website.
-You will be notified of the time and place of your bar admission ceremony.
+When you receive your bar exam scores by mail, you will be notified of the time and place of your bar admission ceremony.
 After taking the oath, you will be an official member of the Arkansas bar and licensed to practice law in Arkansas.

 You may choose to set up your own practice or join an existing one.
-Popular law practices in Arkansas include Friday, Eldredge & Clark, LLP in Little Rock; Mitchell, Williams, Selig, Gates & Woodyard, PLLC in Little Rock; Barrett & Deacon, P.A. in Jonesboro; Bassett Law Firm, LLP in Fayetteville; and Matthews, Campbell, Rhoads, McClure, Thompson & Fryauf in Rogers.
+Popular law practices in Arkansas include Friday, Eldredge & Clark, LLP in Little Rock; Mitchell Williams Law Firm in Little Rock; Bassett Law Firm, LLP in Fayetteville; and Matthews, Campbell, Rhoads, McClure & Thompson in Rogers.

 Discover Arkansas, the labor market research group of the Arkansas Department of Labor, says lawyers are currently in demand and are expected to remain so.
-Growth of about 12 percent is expected in the lawyer field in Arkansas from 2008 through 2018, with an average of 106 new job openings yearly.
-The top industries in Arkansas in which lawyers currently work are legal services, management of companies and enterprises, radio and television broadcasting, electric goods merchants wholesalers, insurances agencies and brokerages, and depository credit intermediation.
+The top industries in Arkansas in which lawyers currently work are legal services, management of companies and enterprises, radio and television broadcasting, electric goods merchants and wholesalers, insurances agencies and brokerages, and depository credit intermediation.

 Legal specialty certification

 Would you like to specialize in a certain area of the law?
-The National Board of Legal Specialty Certification sets standards and provides certification for specializations in criminal, civil and family law, as well as in civil trial law advocacy and social security disability advocacy.
+The Arkansas Judiciary recognizes legal specialization certification organizations that are recognized by the American Bar Association and are listed here.
+Certification is available for specializations in criminal, civil and family law, as well as in civil trial law advocacy and social security disability advocacy.
 You must meet certain education, experience and examination criteria to become certified.
-Certification is good for five years, after which time you must become recertified.
-For more information, contact the Arkansas State Coordinator of the NBLSC, Robert M. Cearley, Jr. at 501-372-5600 or email@example.com.

 Requirements for maintaining license

 You must fulfill Continuing Legal Education (CLE) requirements in order to maintain your law license and bar status in Arkansas.
 You must have 12 hours of CLE each year, including one hour of ethics.
 Once you have been licensed in Arkansas for 40 years or attain age 70, you no longer need to meet CLE requirements.
-The Arkansas Supreme Court Office of Professional Programs can tell you how many CLE hours you have or need, by contacting them at 501-374-1855.
-For more information on CLE, contact the Arkansas Bar Association.
+The Arkansas Supreme Court Office of Professional Programs can tell you how many CLE hours you have or need.
+Contact them at (501) 374-1855.

 Court Systems in Arkansas